Hochster v De La Tour: Facts

-In April, De La Tour agreed to employ Hochster as his courier for three months from 1 June 1852, to go on a trip around the European continent.
+In April 1852, Edgar De La Tour agreed to employ Albert Hochster as his courier for three months from 1 June 1852, to go on a trip around the European continent.
 On 11 May, De La Tour wrote to say that Hochster was no longer needed.
 On 22 May, Hochster sued.
 De La Tour argued that Hochster was still under an obligation to stay ready and willing to perform till the day when performance was due, and therefore could commence no action before.

 Judgment

 Lord Campbell CJ held that Hochster did not need to wait until the date performance was due to commence the action and awarded damages.